 So many caregivers are feeling guilty about “putting mom in assisted living” – moving their parent, spouse, relative, or close friend to assisted living, a nursing home, or memory care.

-Unfortunately, the reality is that even if this is the best decision for their health and for yours, the guilt and sadness can still be overwhelming.
+Unfortunately, the reality is that even if this is the best decision for their health and yours, the guilt and sadness can still be overwhelming.

 It hurts when you have negative thoughts and feelings about a decision you were forced to make.